This feature is part of The Masterminds

 It goes to show what an extraordinary contribution Busby made on British football.
 Alongside his trusted lieutenant Jimmy Murphy, Busby carried out a rebuilding process which may never be matched.
 For Manchester United fans, Fergie’s astonishing conveyor belt of trophies in the 1990s will always be a golden era, and although every United fan knows of Sir Matt, they ought to dedicate some time to truly appreciate his achievements.

-Busby was appointed Manchester United manager on 19 February 1945, officially taking the reins on 1 October.
+Busby was appointed Manchester United manager in February 1945, officially taking the reins on 1 October.
 While it’s true that Busby inherited an excellent United squad, with Jack Rowley, Johnny Carey and Henry Cockburn among the ranks, it was his utilisation of such an inheritance that revealed his efficiency and expertise.

 Busby’s authority had an immediate impact on United.
 By the end of the 1946-47 season, he had used his persuasive powers to lure Murphy into becoming the chief coach at United and, together, they led the squad to runners-up in the league in 1947, ‘48, ‘49 and ’51.
 Yes, Busby was at the helm for five years and didn’t win a league title but, crucially, he led the club to the FA Cup in 1948.

 That FA Cup was, looking back, the most important triumph in United’s career.
 The times were indeed wholly different 70 years ago but it would have been understandable for United to consider alternative employees after five trophyless seasons.
-As it were, Busby pioneered an attacking style of football that became synonymous with United, fending off a Stanley Matthews-led Blackpool to lift the cup and deliver the club’s first major honour in nearly 40 years, after winning the luxury of a tenure free from boardroom interference, a virtual autocracy which was echoed in the sentiments of chairman Harold Hardman, who said: “Our manager has asked us for advice and we will give it to him, and then he’ll please his bloody self.”
+As it was, Busby pioneered an attacking style of football that became synonymous with United, fending off a Stanley Matthews-led Blackpool to lift the cup and deliver the club’s first major honour in nearly 40 years, after winning the luxury of a tenure free from boardroom interference, a virtual autocracy which was echoed in the sentiments of chairman Harold Hardman, who said: “Our manager has asked us for advice and we will give it to him, and then he’ll please his bloody self.”

 Read | Duncan Edwards: the original, greatest boy wonder